HampusPoppius/retailerclusters/ReadMe.md

 algorithm generates a representation of each retailer as a probability distribution over the clusters.
 The LDA was initially developed to cluster text documents based on what "topics" they are about.

-The full description is the same as on my [link](https://sites.google.com/view/hampuspoppius/extra/e-tailer-clustering "personal website")
+The full description is the same as on my [personal website](https://sites.google.com/view/hampuspoppius/extra/e-tailer-clustering "personal website")

 Full description
 ----------------